mobizt/Firebase-ESP8266/README.md

-The database data's payload (response) can be read through the following Firebase Data object's functions.
+The database data's payload (response) can be read or access through the following Firebase Data object's functions.

 * `firebaseData.intData`